vuquangkhtn/problems-solving/interview-questions/react.md

 ### What are Redux selectors and why to use them?
 <!-- id: D&@%=.daPO, noteType: Basic-66869 -->

-Selectors are functions that take Redux state as an argument and return some data to pass to the component.
-These selectors have two main benefits,The selector can compute derived data, allowing Redux to store the minimal possible stateThe selector is not recomputed unless one of its arguments changes
+- Selectors take state and return derived data for components.
+- Benefits:
+  - Compute derived data to keep state minimal.
+  - Memoize to avoid recomputation unless inputs change.

 ### What is an action in Redux?
 <!-- id: lQR+]!`<bS, noteType: Basic-66869 -->